OU-Tulsa Student Counseling Services

-Every student and medical resident at OU-Tulsa may utilize Counseling Services.
-Besides individual, couples and group counseling, consultations are possible with faculty, staff parents and student organizations as well.
-Workshops are also offered on topics of interest such as depression, study skills, couples communication or stress management.
+Every student and medical resident at OU-Tulsa may utilize Student Counseling Services.
+Besides individual, couples and group counseling, consultations are possible with faculty, staff, parents, and student organizations as well.
+Workshops are also offered on topics of interest such as depression, study skills, couples communication, and stress management.

-Ethical standards, in addition to Oklahoma and Federal laws require that all psychologist-client communications remain confidential except under the circumstances provided below.
+Ethical standards, in addition to Oklahoma and Federal laws, require that all psychologist-client communications remain confidential except under the circumstances provided below.
 These circumstances remain true for virtual/telehealth counseling sessions as well:

 - With your written consent

 - Where failure to communicate essential information would result in clear danger to you or others

 - To report child or elder abuse or neglect as required by law

 - Other situations as defined by law (e.g., malpractice proceedings or fee collection)